Article at a Glance

 By buying organic, you reduce the likelihood of glyphosate contamination and you also support decreased use of these agricultural chemicals overall.
 This helps lower the general risk of contamination of the food supply.
 Think of it like vaccines and herd immunity, if you will.

-Which crops are the worst for glyphosate?
+Which foods are the worst for glyphosate?

 If your budget for organics is limited, you’ll want to know which food crops are the worst offenders when it comes to glyphosate.
 Unfortunately, the EPA has largely given up carrying out the ‘protection’ part of its mandate in recent years and no longer seems to test crops.
 This is despite evidence tat unofficial testing revealed high levels of glyphosate in many household foods.